solo-io/gloo/docs/introduction/architecture.md

 ### Component Architecture

-In the most basic sense, Gloo is a translation engine and [Envoy xDS server](https://github.com/envoyproxy/data-plane-api/blob/master/XDS_PROTOCOL.md) providing advanced configuration for Envoy (including Gloo's custom Envoy filters<!--(TODO)-->).
+In the most basic sense, Gloo is a translation engine and [Envoy xDS server](https://github.com/envoyproxy/data-plane-api/blob/master/XDS_PROTOCOL.md) providing advanced configuration for Envoy (including Gloo's custom Envoy filters).
 Gloo follows an event-based architecture, watching various sources of configuration for updates and responding immediately with v2 gRPC updates to Envoy.

 ![Component Architecture](component_architecture.png "Component Architecture")

 * The **Config Watcher** watches the storage layer for updates to user configuration objects ([Upstreams](concepts.md#Upstreams) and [Virtual Services](concepts.md#Virtual Services))
-* The **Secret Watcher** watches a secret store for updates to secrets (which are required for certain plugins such as the [AWS Lambda Plugin](../plugins/aws.md))
+* The **Secret Watcher** watches a secret store for updates to secrets (which are required for certain plugins such as the [AWS Lambda Plugin](../v1/plugins/aws/aws.proto.sk.md))
 * **Endpoint Discovery** watches service registries such as Kubernetes, Cloud Foundry, and Consul for IPs associated with services.
 Endpoint Discovery is plugin-specific.
-For example, the Kubernetes Plugin<!--(TODO)--> runs its own Endpoint Discovery goroutine.
+For example, the [Kubernetes Plugin](../v1/plugins/kubernetes/kubernetes.proto.sk.md) runs its own Endpoint Discovery goroutine.
-* The **Translator** receives notifications from the 3 different classes of watchers and initiates a new *translation cycle*, creating a new Envoy xDS Snapshot.
+* The **Translator** receives snapshots of the entire state, composed of user configuration, secrets, and discovery information and initiates a new *translation loop*, creating a new Envoy xDS Snapshot.
     1. The translation cycle starts by creating **[Envoy clusters](https://www.envoyproxy.io/docs/envoy/latest/api-v1/cluster_manager/cluster.html?highlight=cluster)** from all configured upstreams.
-Each upstream has a **type**, indicating which upstream plugin<!--(TODO)--> is responsible for processing that upstream object.
+Each upstream has a **type**, indicating which upstream plugin is responsible for processing that upstream object.
 Correctly configured upstreams are converted into Envoy clusters by their respective plugins.
 Plugins may set cluster metadata on the cluster object.
     1. The next step in the translation cycle is to process all the functions on each upstream.
-Functional plugins<!--(TODO)--> process the functions on upstream, setting function-specifc cluster metadata, which will be later processed by function-specific Envoy filters.
+Functional plugins process the functions on upstream, setting function-specifc cluster metadata, which will be later processed by function-specific Envoy filters.
-    1. The next step generates all of the **[Envoy routes](https://www.envoyproxy.io/docs/envoy/latest/api-v2/api/v2/route/route.proto.html?highlight=route)** via the route plugins<!--(TODO)-->.
-Routes are generated for each route rule defined on the [virtual service objects](../v1/virtualservice.md).
+    1. The next step generates all of the **[Envoy routes](https://www.envoyproxy.io/docs/envoy/latest/api-v2/api/v2/route/route.proto.html?highlight=route)** via the route plugins .
+Routes are generated for each route rule defined on the [virtual service objects](../v1/virtual_service.proto.sk.md).
 When all of the routes are created, the translator aggregates them into [Envoy virtual services](https://www.envoyproxy.io/docs/envoy/latest/api-v1/route_config/vService.html?highlight=virtual%20host) and adds them to a new [Envoy HTTP Connection Manager](https://www.envoyproxy.io/docs/envoy/latest/api-v1/route_config/vService.html?highlight=virtual%20host) configuration.
-    1. Filter plugins<!--(TODO)--> are queried for their filter configurations, generating the list of HTTP Filters that will go on the [Envoy listeners](https://www.envoyproxy.io/docs/envoy/latest/api-v1/listeners/listeners).
+    1. Filter plugins are queried for their filter configurations, generating the list of HTTP Filters that will go on the [Envoy listeners](https://www.envoyproxy.io/docs/envoy/latest/api-v1/listeners/listeners).
     1. Finally, a snapshot is composed of the all the valid endpoints, clusters, rds configs, and listeners
 * The **Reporter** receives a validation report for every upstream and virtual service processed by the translator.
 Any invalid